Sunday, January 18, 2026

 4. To create turnovers

-But remember, with great power comes great responsibility.
+But remember, with great power comes enormous responsibility.
 A poorly executed blitz can leave the defense vulnerable to big plays.

 The Evolution of the Blitz: From Novelty to Necessity